CERTIFICATE OF ORIGIN GUIDE

 The most widely recognized issuing bodies include:

-- Industry trade associations with CO authorization
+- Industry trade associations with COO authorization

-- Trade facilitation organizations such as world trade centers
+- Trade facilitation organizations such as World Trade Centers

-NORTHERN CALIFORNIA’S CO AUTHORITY
+NORTHERN CALIFORNIA’S EXPORT AUTHORITY

 WTC Northern California